CtrlK

 Workflow Clarity

-Steps are clearly sequenced from environment configuration through validation, security, monitoring, error handling, and performance.
-The validation script in Step 2 serves as an explicit checkpoint with pass/fail output and a non-zero exit code for CI gating.
-The CI example closes the feedback loop by blocking deployment on failures.
+Steps are clearly sequenced from environment config through validation, security, monitoring, error handling, and performance.
+The validation script serves as an explicit checkpoint with pass/fail output and a non-zero exit code for CI gating.
+The error handling table provides a clear feedback loop for common failures.

 3 / 3